-As a Realtor® or Broker, you allow consumers to search your real property listings, photographs, videos, public records and other real estate information over the Internet and/or provide other online services to consumers.
-Whether you are aware of it or not, this service you provide also carries with it an obligation to protect the data you offer.
+As a real estate licensee, you allow consumers to search your real property listings, photographs, videos, public records and other real estate information over the Internet and/or provide other online services to consumers.
+Whether you’re aware of it or not, this service you provide also carries with it an obligation to protect the data you offer.
 Meaning, if you knowingly publish content on your website(s) without the permission of the content owner, you may be subject to a copyright infringement claim.

 U.S. Copyright law protects authors of “original works of authorship”; i.e., what you (or others) create from your intellect is protected.
 This is called “Intellectual Property” (IP) and it includes any photographs you take.
 The Copyright Act gives the owner of copyright the exclusive rights for use and distribution of that work, including the right to suppress it, subject to some limitations.